hyosung11/Launch-School/journal.md

 12:52 Working through Objects now.

 13:03 Family is eating lunch, so I will take a break and sit with them.

+13:52 In my siesta time, I checked email and have another interview with the CEO of Encora on Monday.
+It looks good for getting the job.
+Just about ready for KSS.